1onyng/shopcart/README.md

 ### Design

 A main requirement for this application is that it accepts input for shopping baskets and returns a receipt.
-I am assuming that the app should behave similar to the shopping carts that are common with online retailers.
+I am assuming that the app should behave similar to the shopping carts that online retailers use.
 React is an excellent front-end framework for this project because I expect many rerenders for a shopping cart, which React is fast and efficient at dealing with.